-X1 / • I have made or enclosed payment of the fee. • I have enclosed the plan of the premises.
-V • I have sent copies of this application and the plan to responsible authorities and others where applicable.
-4 • I have enclosed the consent form completed by the individual I wish to be designated premises supervisor, if applicable. • I understand that I must now advertise my application.
-V • I understand that if I do not comply with the above requirements my application will be rejected.
-9 - [Applicable to all individual applicants, including those in a partnership which is not a limited liability partnership, but not companies or limited liability partnerships] I have included documents demonstrating my entitlement to work in the United Kingdom (please read note 15)
+- X I have made or enclosed payment of the fee. - X I have enclosed the plan of the premises. - X I have sent copies of this application and the plan to responsible authorities and others where applicable. - X I have enclosed the consent form completed by the individual I wish to be designated premises supervisor, if applicable. - X I understand that I must now advertise my application.

+X I understand that if I do not comply with the above requirements my application will be rejected.

+[Applicable to all individual applicants, including those in a partnership which is not a limited liability partnership, but not companies or limited liability partnerships] I have included documents demonstrating my entitlement to work in the United Kingdom or my share code issued by the Home Office online right to work checking service (please read note 15).